keeganmjgreen/3D-Printed-Sensors-Development-Platform/Example-Process-Flow.md

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure%20(6).png" alt="Manually Insert Metal Ball" style="zoom:50%;" />

 This will make it especially sensitive to acceleration.
-This weight a *proof mass*.
+This weight is a *proof mass*.
 Because it is metallic, the accelerometer can also be used as a magnetic field sensor. \
 ​

-We cover the cavity with the rest of the arbitrarily-shaped enclosing structure:
+We cover the cavity with the rest of the arbitrarily shaped enclosing structure:

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure%20(7).png" alt="Cover With Structural Plastic" style="zoom:50%;" />